 by Burk Parsons

-The skeptical observer may inquire: “Is all this fervor really necessary?”
-Moreover, the cynical reader may ask: “Is it even appropriate to make resolutions?
-After all, shouldn’t we at all times and all seasons seek to live wisely, obediently, and biblically?”
+The skeptical observer may ask: Is all this new year’s fervor genuine?
+Is it helpful?
+Is it really necessary?
+Moreover, the curious onlooker may ask: Is it even appropriate to make resolutions?
+After all, shouldn’t we at all times and all seasons seek to live wisely, obediently, and biblically?

-Being sensible that I am unable to do anything without God’s help, I do humbly entreat him by his grace to enable me to keep these resolutions, so far as they are agreeable to his will, for Christ’s sake.
+Being sensible that I am unable to do anything without God’s help, I do humbly entreat Him by His grace to enable me to keep these resolutions, so far as they are agreeable to His will, for Christ’s sake.

-“I do humbly entreat him by his grace to enable me to keep these resolutions.”
+“I do humbly entreat him by His grace to enable me to keep these resolutions.”
 In making resolutions for the glory of God and before the face of God, we must not come into His presence pounding our chests in triumphal arrogance as if God must now love and bless us more because we have made certain resolutions to follow Him more.
-In reality, the Lord in His providence may choose to allow even more trials to enter our lives; in His unchanging fatherly love for us, He may decide to discipline us even more in order that we might more so detest our sin and delight in Him.
-We should approach Him in humble reliance on His grace as we seek not merely the blessings but the one who blesses.
+In reality, the Lord in His providence may choose to allow even more trials to enter our lives; in His unchanging fatherly love for us, He may decide to discipline us even more in order that we might more detest our sin and delight in Him.
+We should approach Him in humble reliance on His grace as we seek not merely the blessings but the One who blesses.

-Resolving For Christ’s Sake
+Resolving for Christ’s Sake